Franklin-Zhang0/Yolo-v8-Apex-Aim-assist/README.md

 pip install --upgrade nvidia-tensorrt pip install pycuda
 ```
+I have provided '.trt' models, but there's a high probability that you have to transform the '.pt' model to '.trt' model by yourself, because the Tensorrt engines are environment specific.
+This repo may helpful: [TensorRT-For-YOLO-Series](https://github.com/Linaom1214/TensorRT-For-YOLO-Series)

 ## How to run the program
-just run the main.py file with the following command
+just run the `main.py` file with the following command

 `python main.py`